Acoustic model: Telephony-based speech recognition

 The limiting factor for telephony based speech recognition is the bandwidth at which speech can be transmitted.
 For example, a standard land-line telephone only has a bandwidth of 64 kbit/s at a sampling rate of 8 kHz and 8-bits per sample (8000 samples per second * 8-bits per sample = 64000 bit/s).
 Therefore, for telephony based speech recognition, acoustic models should be trained with 8 kHz/8-bit speech audio files.

-In the case of Voice over IP, the codec determines the sampling rate/bits per sample of speech transmission.
+In the case of voice over IP, the codec determines the sampling rate/bits per sample of speech transmission.
 Codecs with a higher sampling rate/bits per sample for speech transmission (which improve the sound quality) necessitate acoustic models trained with audio data that matches that sampling rate/bits per sample.

 Desktop-based speech recognition

 For speech recognition on a standard desktop PC, the limiting factor is the sound card.
-Most sound cards today can record at sampling rates of between 16 kHz-48 kHz of audio, with bit rates of 8 to 16-bits per sample, and playback at up to 96 kHz.
+Most sound cards today can record at sampling rates of between 16–48 kHz of audio, with bit rates of 8- to 16-bits per sample, and playback at up to 96 kHz.

 As a general rule, a speech recognition engine works better with acoustic models trained with speech audio data recorded at higher sampling rates/bits per sample.
 But using audio with too high a sampling rate/bits per sample can slow the recognition engine down.
 A compromise is needed.
-Thus for desktop speech recognition, the current standard is acoustic models trained with speech audio data recorded at sampling rates of 16 kHz/16bits per sample.
+Thus for desktop speech recognition, the current standard is acoustic models trained with speech audio data recorded at sampling rates of 16 kHz/16 bits per sample.